gshipley/enterprise_training/EnterpriseManual.md

 ##**Creating configuration files from examples**

-Let’s begin by copying the .example files to actual configuration files that will be used by OpenShift Enterprise.
+Let's begin by copying the .example files to actual configuration files that will be used by OpenShift Enterprise.

 	# cp openshift-origin-auth-remote-user.conf.example openshift-origin-auth-remote-user.conf
 	# cp openshift-origin-msg-broker-mcollective.conf.example openshift-origin-msg-broker-mcollective.conf